Dzvezdana/introduction-to-pymongo/README.md

 *Hint 1*: You can use the csv module to read the csv file.
 We need to create a dictionary from the csv.

 *Hint 2*: I used [lxml](https://lxml.de/) to process the XML file in Python and [xmljson](https://pypi.org/project/xmljson/) to convert the XML file to JSON.
 Of course this is just one way how this can be done and you can take a different approach.

+*Hint 3*: Be careful: depending on the parser you're gonna use, you might end up with one JSON for the whole XML file.
+However, you need to insert as many documents in the collection as ids.
+So you need to select array field from the final output.

 [**Exercise 7 - Analyzing Bicycle Data**](https://github.com/Dzvezdana/introduction-to-pymongo/blob/master/_7_bicycle_data.py)